ChiragChrg/xrecon/README.md

 To run XRecon on your local machine, follow these steps:

+Note:
-Note: Rebuilt using Vite + React for better performance.
+- Rebuilt using Vite + React for better performance.
-Note: Make sure you have Node.js and MongoDB installed on your machine.
+- Make sure you have Node.js and MongoDB installed on your machine.

 1. Clone the XRecon repository to your local machine using `git clone https://github.com/ChiragChrg/XRecon.git`.
 2. Navigate to server directory of the project and install the dependencies by running `npm install`.